Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

+{Finally, we observe that both cuts yield very similar results for cosmological parameters, with little improvement from the optimistic cut for the \LCDM model (which can arise from small tensions between data sets).
+The conservative cut yields lower clustering biases for \lowz and \cmass galaxies, while remaining within $1\sigma$ of the optimistic cut (that includes more non-linear scales).}

-In the next set of MCMCs, we additionally sample the mass of neutrinos $\mnu$ (with one massive and two massless neutrinos) or the DE equation of state $w$ (where $w$ is constant over time) separately and compare the performance of the joint analysis in these extended models.
+\paragraph{Constraints on the total mass of neutrinos $\Smnu$ and the dark energy equation of state $w$.} In the next set of MCMCs, we additionally sample the {total} mass of neutrinos $\Smnu$ (with one massive and two massless neutrinos) or the DE equation of state $w$ (where $w$ is constant over time) separately and compare the performance of the joint analysis in these extended models.